iambouali/p1radup/README.md

 - **Output Format:** The processed URLs are saved to an output file, preserving the original URL structure while removing redundant query parameters.

-- **Soft Mode:** The "soft mode" option (-s/--soft-mode flag) allows users to keep duplicate query parameters in different paths and the same hostname.
+- **Soft Mode:** The `-s` flag allows users to keep duplicate query parameters in different paths and the same hostname.

 ## Usage